It’s Time to Schedule Your Screening during National Colorectal Cancer Awareness Month.

-Established in 2000, this monthlong campaign spotlights colorectal cancer (CRC) and promotes the research, prevention, diagnosis, treatment and, ultimately, cure for this disease.
+March is Colorectal Cancer Awareness Month!
+This monthlong campaign spotlights colorectal cancer (CRC) and promotes the research, prevention, diagnosis, treatment and, ultimately, cure for this disease.

 CRC is the second-leading cause of cancer-related deaths in the U.S. This cancer of the colon and rectum begins as polyps.
 Although they may begin as benign in the colon, they can become cancerous and spread.
-This type of cancer is preventable

-(Note: If you have a family history of the disease, you may need to be screened earlier.
+(Note: If you have a family history of CRC, you may need to be screened earlier.
 Talk to your doctor.)

 Most insurance plans provide coverage for a screening colonoscopy for patients 45 and older.
 Call your health insurance company to confirm you are eligible for a screening colonoscopy.

 - Join a fundraiser for a nonprofit or charitable group focused on colorectal cancer education/research.